 A team of our biomedical researchers are exploring optical technology that tests glucose with a directional, twisting light, possibly making the invasive, painful finger-prick tests for diabetics a thing of the past.

-Michael Evans is taking his experience in oceanography and studying the carbonates formed on Mars, which will help better our understanding of the planet’s aqueous conditions.
+Michael Evans is taking his experience in oceanography and studying the carbonates formed on Mars, which will help better our understanding the planet’s aqueous conditions.
 Next, he’ll be working with NASA engineers to plan future Mars missions.